thumbtack/thumbprint/www/README.md

 ## How to make changes

-The [`src`](https://github.com/thumbtack/thumbprint/tree/master/www/src) folder contains all of our pages and components.
+The [`src`](https://github.com/thumbtack/thumbprint/tree/master/www/src) folder contains all of the documentation's pages and components.

-The URL for each page in our documentation maps exactly to the a file in [`src/pages/`](https://github.com/thumbtack/thumbprint/tree/master/www/src/pages).
+The URL for each page in our documentation maps exactly to a file in [`src/pages/`](https://github.com/thumbtack/thumbprint/tree/master/www/src/pages).
 These pages can import components from [`src/components`](https://github.com/thumbtack/thumbprint/tree/master/www/src/components) as well as packages from NPM.
 The available packages are defined in [this folder's `package.json`](https://github.com/thumbtack/thumbprint/blob/master/www/package.json).

 ### Working with MDX files